UWP Board: Amanda Clements

 They have lived on the outskirts of Montrose since 1993, when Amanda began working with the BLM Field Office in Montrose.
 Once in western Colorado, they realized it was an unbeatable location, and were here to stay.
+They raised two children who’ve since fledged and left the nest.

 Career highlights for Amanda have always involved working outdoors, and usually with water.
 Whether it was as a Peace Corps fisheries technician in Kenya, researching grazing impacts to willows in Colorado, documenting habitat types in Uganda’s Lake Mburo National Park, or inventorying streams on BLM lands in western Colorado, water has been a central theme.
 She also enjoyed working throughout this area as an ecologist with the BLM for nearly 25 years, and getting to know it well.